-It’s also described as “a great tool to plan ahead” by photographer Laura Krause.
+It’s also described as a great tool to plan ahead by Laura Krause.

 A key thing to do then when planning your astrophotography is to check the light pollution for where you are (or where you are going to be).